virgesmith/inexmo/README.md

 Modules are only rebuilt when changes to the any of the functions in the module (or decorator parameters) are detected.

-The binaries, source code and build logs for the compiled modules can be found in the `ext` folder.
+By default, the binaries, source code and build logs for the compiled modules can be found in the `ext` subfolder (this can be changed).

 ## Features